Build SEO Silos That Dominate SERPs

 Mistake 5: Ignoring User Experience

 Silos are not just for bots.
 If the structure feels confusing to readers, it needs improvement.
-Google’s SEO Starter Guide repeatedly emphasizes building with users in mind.
+Google’s SEO Starter Guide repeatedly emphasises building with users in mind.

 Mistake 6: Letting Important Pages Become Orphaned